joealden/joe-aldens-portfolio/README.md

     developers, and in general, faster programs for our users.
   - Passionate about Free and Open Source Software (FOSS)
   - Linux and PC building enthusiast.

-* Add github portfolio link to top right of navigation
+- Write copy for Contact page and insert it
+  - Best way to contact me is either by email or twitter DM
-* Ask Jsutts for changes to the images
+- Ask Jsutts for changes to the images
-* Get images compressed so they aren't massive
+- Get images compressed so they aren't massive
-* Write README
+- Write README